classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/stripe-connect.md

 <br>

-# Stripe Direct Payment (Split Payments) for Eventmie Pro FullyLoaded
+# Stripe Connect Payment (Split Payments) for Eventmie Pro FullyLoaded

 Enable Stripe Direct Payment to automate split payments between event organizers and admin in your Eventmie Pro FullyLoaded Laravel event management platform.
 Organizers receive their event earnings and admin receives commission directly into their respective Stripe accounts, ensuring fast and secure payouts.

 <br>

-With Stripe Direct, when a customer purchases a ticket, the organizer instantly receives their share (Organizer Earning) in their Stripe Account, while the admin receives their commission and tax (Admin Commission + Admin Tax) in the admin Stripe Account.
+With Stripe Connect, when a customer purchases a ticket, the organizer instantly receives their share (Organizer Earning) in their Stripe Account, while the admin receives their commission and tax (Admin Commission + Admin Tax) in the admin Stripe Account.

 <br>

-We have integrated the **[Stripe Direct Payment Gateway](https://stripe.com/docs/connect/enable-payment-acceptance-guide?platform=web)** for seamless split payments.
+We have integrated the **[Stripe Connect Payment Gateway](https://stripe.com/docs/connect/enable-payment-acceptance-guide?platform=web)** for seamless split payments.

 <br>